A Localization Method of High Energy Transients for All-Sky Gamma-Ray Monitor: Bayesian Method and Minimization Method

 where $s_{j}$ is the total observed counts in detector $j$, $n$ is the total number of detectors and $b_{j}$ is the expectation value of the background.
 Here we use $f_{i} \cdot m_{j,i}$ as the expected source contribution, where $m_{j,i}$ is the localization template of a specific spectrum, which is a matrix of counts of each detector $j$ for each incident direction $i$ (the whole sky is pixelized with HEALPix), and $f_{i}$ is the normalization factor to account for the fluence ratio between the real burst and the preset fixed burst spectrum used to generate the template $m_{j,i}$.

-We note that, in the localization of real burst observations, the expected value of the background is unknown.
-We can obtain the estimated background $\hat{B}$ and its uncertainty $\sigma_{B}$ from background analysis (e.g. the polynomial fitting to the background intervals), and these background uncertainties should be considered in the likelihood of Poisson data.
-In this case, the Poisson data with Gaussian background (PGSTAT) statistic can be utilized, e.g. XSPEC \citep{common_STAT_XSPEC2022} and the BALROG algorithm \citep[see also Equation 9 to 10 in][]{Loc_BALROG_Michael2017}.

 During the localization process with fixed templates, the $f_{i}$ could be derived from the maximization for each direction ($i$), thus the burst position (i.e. direction $i$) is the only parameter of interested, whose prior could be assumed to be uniform all over the celestial sphere: $P_{\rm prior}(i)=\frac{1}{N}$, where $N$ is the total number of the HEALPix pixels of all sky.
+In this work, the HEALPix pixels number is set to 41772, i.e. $\sim$ 1$^{\circ}$ for each pixel.
 With the parameter prior and likelihood as shown in Equation \ref{EQ_Pois_L}, the location results (location center, probability map, and credible region) could be derived through the Bayesian inference.

-We summary this Bayesian localization method based on Poisson likelihood (denoted as $\mathcal B_{\rm POIS}$ hereafter) as follows:
+We summarize this Bayesian localization method based on Poisson likelihood (denoted as $\mathcal B_{\rm POIS}$ hereafter) as follows:

 \begin{itemize}

 \item[\textbf{Step 1:}] For each incident direction $i$, maximize the likelihood ($ \mathcal L(i) $) by adjusting the normalization factor $f_{i}$.
 The maximization of likelihood (Equation \ref{EQ_Pois_P}) and logarithmic likelihood (Equation \ref{EQ_Pois_L}) are equivalent for this process.